 You can use a subdomain as your Custom Domain.
 This is an effective way to use a version of your website's domain as your custom domain.
-A good example is what the Wall Street Journal does, using a subdomain, on.wsj.com, for short links.
+The Wall Street Journal is a good example of this: They use a subdomain, on.wsj.com, for their short links.

-One exception to using a subdomain as your custom domain is www.
-While www.your-url.com is technically a subdomain of your-url.com, there is a general convention on the web that it should have similar (if not the same) content.
+There's one exception to this: While www.your-url.com is technically a subdomain of your-url.com, there's a general convention that it should have similar (if not the same) content.